-- (1) The policy text shall achieve a minimum score of 50 on the Flesch reading ease test or an equivalent score on any other approved comparable reading test.
-See Appendix A for Flesch methodology. - (2) The policy shall be presented, except for specification pages, schedules and tables, in not less than ten point type, one point leaded. - (3) The style, arrangement and overall appearance of the policy shall give no undue prominence to any portion of the text of the policy or to any endorsements or riders. - (4) The policy shall contain a table of contents or an index of the principal sections of the policy, if the policy has more than 3,000 words printed on three or fewer pages of text or if the policy has more than three pages regardless of the number of words.
+- (3) The style, arrangement and overall appearance of the policy shall give no undue prominence to any portion of the text of the policy or to any endorsements or riders. - (4) The policy shall contain a table of contents or an index of the principal sections of the policy, if the policy has more than 3,000 words printed on three or fewer pages of text or if the policy has more than three pages regardless of the number of words.

-GENERAL FORM REQUIREMENTS
+§ 2 GENERAL FORM REQUIREMENTS

-COVER PAGE
+A. COVER PAGE

 - (1) The full corporate name, including city and state of the company shall appear in prominent print on the cover page of the policy.
 "Prominent print" means, for example, all capital letters, contrasting color, underlined or otherwise differentiated from the other type on the form. - (2) A marketing name or logo may also be used on the cover page of the policy provided that the marketing name or logo does not mislead as to the identity of the company. - (3) The company's complete mailing address for the home office or the office that will administer the policy shall appear on the cover page of the policy.
 The cover page of the policy shall include a telephone number of the company and, if available, some method of Internet communication.

-The telephone number of the insurance department of the state where the policy is delivered or issued for delivery is also required on either the cover page or the first specifications page.

-- (4) Two signatures of company officers shall appear on the cover page of the policy. - (5) A Right to Examine Policy provision that shall appear on the cover page of the policy or is visible without opening the policy. - (6) A form identification number shall appear at the bottom of the form in the lower left hand corner of the form.
+The telephone number of the insurance department of the state where the policy is delivered or issued for delivery is also required on either the cover page or the first specifications page. - (4) Two signatures of company officers shall appear on the cover page of the policy. - (5) A Right to Examine Policy provision that shall appear on the cover page of the policy or is visible without opening the policy. - (6) A form identification number shall appear at the bottom of the form in the lower left hand corner of the form.
 The form number shall be adequate to distinguish the form from all others used by the company.
 The form number shall include a prefix of ICCxx (where xx represents the appropriate year the form was submitted for filing) to indicate it has been approved by the Interstate Insurance Product Regulation Commission. - (7) A brief description that shall appear in prominent print on the cover page of the policy or be visible without opening the policy.
-The brief description shall contain at least the following information: - (a) A caption of the type of endowment coverage provided; for example, Endowment Insurance or Endowment at Age 65.
-The company may also use Endowment Insurance with a reference to premium payment information and endowment information on the specifications page; - (b) The caption shall also include a reference to survivorship coverage and indicate that insurance is payable on the death of the last insured to die, or when all insureds have died; - (c) An indication as to whether the policy is participating or nonparticipating; and - (d) An indication of any war risk exclusion in the policy.
+The brief description shall contain at least the following information: - (a) A caption of the type of whole life coverage provided; for example, Whole Life Insurance or Life Paid Up at 65.
+The company may also use Whole Life with a reference to premium payment information referenced on the specifications page; - (b) A reference to survivorship coverage and an indication that insurance is payable on the death of the last insured to die, or when all insureds have died;